-5 Tips For Promoting Your Blog With Quora
+5 Tips How to Promote Your Blog with Quora

 Every blogger should incorporate Q&A sites into their content marketing strategy.
 It’s a great way to build authority in your industry and create backlinks to improve your blog rankings.

 According to Alexa, Quora ranks amongst 150 top sites in the world and its popularity is rising.
 The active writers on Quora sport an average of 30,000+ monthly views and 350,000+ annual views.
 The most active writers get 90,000+ views monthly and 1+ million yearly.
 (Source: Quora)

 Quora is even better than Yahoo Answers because it has more effective mechanisms for promoting and bringing out quality content.
 According to Bitckerz, Quora has:

 - Less spam and less stupid questions.
 The answers are more thought out, and you see fewer bloggers desperately filling the daily quota.